breemdon/Eye-Movement/README.md

 ## Description
-Eye Movement Assignment for MIT xPro Course: Professional Certification in Coding
+Eye Movement Assignment for MIT xPro Course: Professional Certification in Coding In the starter code of this assignment I built upon an exisiting eye and made the movement of the eye.
+The goal of this assignment was to add a second eye that followed the mouse movement so both eyes were moving together.

 ## How to Run
+This eye movement activity is simple because it is controlled by mouse movement.
+Move your mouse and the eyes will follow!

 ## Roadmap of Future Improvements
+This project can continue to be improved upon by adding features and animation to the eyes.
+For example I could add eye lashes that may blink.
+I would make the eyes go different directions with mouse movement.
+The code used in this project inspire all different kinds of movement.

 ## License
 License: MIT License